 Panama, as well as our archipelago in Bocas, are easily accessible and serviced by several major carriers.
 The country is safe, the people are chill, the currency is the US dollar and the local beer is cheap.
 The citizens of most countries enjoy visa free entry, making your departure planning even easier.

 On average we spend 8 hours fishing, spread between the morning and afternoon sessions.
 We are not restricted by tides since Bocas has a mean tidal range of only 0.24m (9.4 in) and a weak tidal flow.
 Instead, the mothership departs from Home Dock before sunrise so that anglers can be ready for the Tarpon when the sun rises.

 For interest’s sake, the maximum tidal range is 0.64m (2 ft 1 in).

 Of course.
 Or you can just miss a single session if you prefer.
 If you can let us know the day before (or earlier) it will be appreciated.
 On such off time you can explore our archipelago, visit some of the renowned tourist attractions or simply chill on a pretty beach.
 We will gladly supply information if needed.

 We can assist both novices and seniors, but you need a minimum level of fitness.
-If you are fit enough to ride a bike and reasonably comfortable in the water, you should be okay.
+If you are fit enough to ride a bike and comfortable in the water, you should be okay.

-The mothership discreetly shadows the anglers and the crew will assist whenever they can – from cold drinking water to changing lures.
-Prior fishing experience is an obvious advantage.
+The mothership discreetly shadows the anglers and the crew will assist whenever they can – from cold drinking water to taking photos.

 No, we don’t.
 Fly fishermen are however most welcome to join us with their own tackle.